madlag/coronavirus_study/docs/countries/Trinidad_And_Tobago.md

-## Trinidad And Tobago Spread comparison
+## Trinidad And Tobago Covid-19 status comparison

 Trinidad And Tobago